13pixlar/sticky-list/README.md

 to you version of Gravity Forms.
 Note that this change will be lost when updating Sticky List.
 Therefore its absolutely recommended that you update Gravity Forms when using this plugin on a production site.

 <h3>Changelog</h3>

+**1.0.8**
+* Added a filter for entries that are shown in the list
+* Added setting for maximum number of entries to be shown in the list

 **1.0.7**
 * Added support for Post fields (create/edit/delete Wordpress posts).